 John says, “When all things began, the Word already was.”
 He says “the Word”: he does not say “Christ”.
 And there is no reason to suppose that he meant “Christ”.

 The New Testament of course was written in Greek.
-“When all things began,” says John, “the λόγος (logos) already was”.
+“When all things began,” says John, “the λόγος (logos) already was.”
 So what is this λόγος?
-The Greek λόγος has a rich tapestry of associations.
+The Greek word λόγος has a rich tapestry of associations.
 There is no single English word corresponding closely to λόγος.
 It may be translated ‘word’, but it may equally well be translated ‘principle’, ‘meaning’, ‘value’, ‘creativity’, ‘expression’, ‘thought’, ‘plan’, ‘purpose’, ‘reason’ or ‘wisdom’.
-Now if we understand that the λόγος is God’s creative self‐expression – his plan, purpose, reason and wisdom – it is clear that these things were indeed with Him in the beginning.
-And it is equally clear that God’s plan, purpose and reason found their expression supremely in Jesus of Nazareth.
+Now if we understand that the λόγος is God’s creative self‐expression – his plan, purpose, reason and wisdom – it is clear to me that these things were indeed with Him in the beginning.
+And it is equally clear to me that God’s plan, purpose, reason and wisdom found their expression supremely in Jesus of Nazareth.

-Figure 2 shows the opening words of John’s Gospel as they appear in an early Greek manuscript.
+Figure 2 shows the opening words of John’s Gospel as they appear in the Codex Sinaiticus, a 4th‑century Greek manuscript.
 You can see that, as is invariably the case for early Greek manuscripts, they are written in an uncial script, and there is no distinction between upper‐case and lower‐case letters.
-Whether to translate λόγος into English as ‘Word’ with a capital ‘W’ or ‘word’ with a small ‘w’ is a decision for the translator.
-Most English translations use a capital ‘W’, because the translators were working within a Trinitarian tradition, in which the λόγος was regarded as a person.
-The capital ‘W’ in the New English Bible is evidence of that Trinitarian tradition.
+Whether to translate λόγος into English as ‘Word’ with a capital ⟨W⟩ or ‘word’ with a small ⟨w⟩ is a decision for the translator.
+Most English translations use a capital ⟨W⟩, because the translators were working within a Trinitarian tradition, in which the λόγος was regarded as a person.
+The capital ⟨W⟩ in the New English Bible is evidence of that Trinitarian tradition.
 It cannot be used as evidence of what John meant.

 Most translations of John 1 use the masculine pronouns ‘he’ and ‘him’ to refer to the λόγος.
 “No single thing was created without him.”
 “He came to dwell among us.”
 Does that mean John was saying the λόγος is a person?